domainsofapp/domainsofapp.github.io/_posts/2022-01-29-africa-mix.md

 <p class="meta">29 Jan 2022 - New York, NY</p>

-NB: I cannot find KALW Africa Mix Tracklists listed anywhere online.
+NB: I cannot find KALW's Africa Mix tracklists listed anywhere online.
 So, until I'm able to locate them, I'll begin to post my own versions of them here.

-KALW Africa Mix Tracklists (sometimes incorrectly referred to as playlists)
+KALW's Africa Mix Tracklists

-(The tracklist is the subset of songs from the playlist that is actually played.)
+(NB: Tracklists are sometimes incorrectly referred to as playlists.
+A tracklist is the actually DJ-played subset of songs from a longer playlist.)

 <https://player.streamguys.com/kalw/sgplayer/player.php>